a

 In South Africa, the XC laps are usually 2km long.
 Number of laps will depend on your age group.

-Knowing the route will help you to develop a race strategy.
+Warm Up: Warm-up and evaluate the route by jogging the 2km lap – Knowing the route will help you to develop a race strategy.
 If you’ve run it, you will know how to use the route to your strengths.

-Self seeding – More than one age category and mixed categories start together in the same race, ensure you get a good position at the start.
+Self-seeding: More than one age category and mixed categories start together in the same race, ensure you get a good position at the start.
 Eg: All ladies except senior ladies start with U/14 boys.
 The boys go out very fast but often pay the price for the fast start later.

 The start is “blitz vinnig” (very fast) therefore make sure you are ready to go at 100 percent effort from the gun.

-After the first 500m pull back to a sustainable effort for the next three quarters of the race and the last quarter run as fast as possible.
+After the first 500m pull back to a sustainable effort for the next three-quarters of the race and the last quarter run as fast as possible.
 Kick/Stick/Kick.

 Set mini challenges in the race, like catching the person just in front of you before the mud section.